umlx5h/LLPlayer/README.md

 From `Subtitles > ASR` section, please download Whisper's models.
 You can choose from a variety of models, the larger the size, the higher the load and accuracy.

-Note that models with `.en` endings are only available in English.
+Note that models with `En` endings are only available in English.

 `Audio Language` allows you to manually set the language of the video (audio).
 The default is auto-detection.

-Hardware acceleration can be configured in the `Whisper Hardware Options` at the bottom.

-If `CUDA`, `Vulkan`, or `OpenVINO` is available on your machine, move it to the right column and set its priority.
-You may be able to generate subtitles very fast.

 5. **Download Tesseract Model for OCR (optional)**